shrayanbajra/Food-Ordering-System/README.md

 food.rar contains database(food.sql)

 Create a database named "food"
-Then import he food.sql into it
+Then import the food.sql into it